for-giobbe/PAINT/markdowns/part_1.md

 - rfam (5S, 5.8s)
 - silva (16s, 23s, 18s, 28s)
-- partial rRNA sequences of Vicia genus (which are exluced from rRNA dbs)
+- partial rRNA sequences of vicia genus (which are excluded from rRNA dbs)
 - vicia plastid and mitochondrion
 - crema (congeneric) mitochondrion
 - closely related hymenopteran mitochondria

-Use the line:
+Use the lines:

 ```